input-leap/input-leap/RELEASING.md

 Creating a release
 ==================

-This document is documentation intednded for maintainers of Barrier.
+This document is documentation intended for maintainers of Barrier.
 It documents the release process of Barrier.

 Step 1: Setup environment variables